Elric: Battle at the End of Time

 Elric: Battle at the End of Time is a board wargame published by Chaosium in 1982, an update of the 1977 game simply titled Elric.
 It is based on the Elric of Melniboné books by Michael Moorcock.
-There have been three English language editions, Elric (1977), Elric: Battle at the End of Time (1982), and Elric (1984), published by Avalon Hill.
+There have been three English language editions, Elric (1977) and Elric: Battle at the End of Time (1982), both published by Chaosium, and Elric (1984), published by Avalon Hill.

 Gameplay

 Elric is a game about Elric of Melniboné, the central protagonist in a series of novels by Michael Moorcock.
-In each scenario of the game, players are assigned primary personalities from the novels, and then draw cards from a deck which may be used to "muster" other personalites and armies.
+In each scenario of the game, players are assigned primary personalities from the novels, and the players then draw cards which allow the players to "muster" additional personalities and armies.

 Publication history

-The original 1977 edition came packaged in a ziplock bag with a rule book, a paper map and counters.
-In 1982, the rules were updated and revised, and the production values upgraded.
+The original 1977 edition, titled Elric, came packaged in a ziplock bag with a rule book, a paper map and counters.
+In 1982, the game, with updated and revised rules and upgraded production values, was renamed Elric: Battle at the End of Time.
 The game now came packaged in a box, and included a 12-page rules folio, a 22" x 34" map, and 320 die-cut double-sided counters.
 The price was increased from $12 to $20.
-In 1984, Avalon Hill published an edition of the game based on the 1982 edition, with updated box art.
+In 1984, Avalon Hill published an edition of the game based on the 1982 Chaosium edition, with updated box art.
 Hobby Japan released a Japanese language version based on the 1984 edition.